hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/finish.md

 With these steps you have learned:

-- &#x2714; how to install a private registry with a UI
+- &#x2714; How to install a private registry with a UI
-- &#x2714; how to install the Tekton controller and optional CLI tool
+- &#x2714; How to install the Tekton controller and optional CLI tool
-- &#x2714; how to declare resources specific to defining a CI/CD pipeline
+- &#x2714; How to declare resources specific to defining a CI/CD pipeline
-- &#x2714; about various Tekton resources like Resources, Tasks, and Pipelines
+- &#x2714; About various Tekton resources like Resources, Tasks, and Pipelines
-- &#x2714; how to kick off a pipeline and inspect its progress
+- &#x2714; How to kick off a pipeline and inspect its progress

 ## Additional Information ##